-Best Time to Visit Scotland
+SD › Best Time to Visit Scotland

-Best Time to Visit Scotland: The best time to visit Scotland is in the summer months when the temperatures are the warmest and chances for rain are relatively low.
+The best time to visit Scotland is in the summer months when the temperatures are the warmest and chances for rain are relatively low.
 This is also the busiest time of year, bringing the most tourists and the highest prices on accommodation and airfare.
 Prices fall a bit, and the weather is still good in May and September.

-Best Time for Sightseeing: The best time for sightseeing in Scotland is when there’s a good chance for decent weather, plenty of daylight and fewer tourists to interrupt the views.
+- Best Time for Sightseeing: The best time for sightseeing in Scotland is when there’s a good chance for decent weather, plenty of daylight, and fewer tourists to interrupt the views.
 That’s generally mid-April through May or mid-September through mid-October.

-Best Time to Visit for Golfing: Golf is most enjoyable during the warmer months, from around May through September.
+- Best Time to Visit for Golfing: Golf is most enjoyable during the warmer months, from around May through September.
 The courses won’t be as crowded at either end of that time frame, so if you’re looking for a more tranquil experience, aim for May or later in September.

-Best Time for Hiking: With its many spectacular mountain regions, including the Highlands, Scotland is a popular destination for hiking.
-Hikers that prefer milder temperatures, a good chance for some sunny days and fewer people out on the trails, may want to go in late spring, but it’s always important to come prepared for at least some rain.
+- Best Time for Hiking: With its many spectacular mountain regions, including the Highlands, Scotland is a popular destination for hiking.
+Hikers that prefer milder temperatures, a good chance for some sunny days, and fewer people out on the trails, may want to go in late spring, but it’s always important to come prepared for at least some rain.
 While there will be more visitors in the summer, it brings higher temperatures without being too hot, making it a wonderful time to hike.
 While autumn will be colder, that crisp weather often means viewing brilliant fall foliage.

-Low Season: (November through April) While November is technically autumn, it’s the start of winter in Scotland.
-Days are short, dark and often rather dismal, and the month often sees the first snow of the season.
+- Low Season (November through April): While November is technically autumn, it’s the start of winter in Scotland.
+Days are short, dark, and often rather dismal, and the month often sees the first snow of the season.
 The best chance for snow is from December through January, although the cold endures through March and into April most years.
 This is the optimal time to go for an uncrowded, budget-friendly trip, with the best opportunities for lower room rates and airfare.
-Some attractions, as well as hotels and restaurants may close during this time, so be sure to keep that in mind while trip planning.
+Some attractions, as well as hotels and restaurants, may close during this time, so be sure to keep that in mind while trip planning.

 Scotland Weather by Month

-While Scotland is relatively small, its climate can vary significantly from one region to another.
+Scotland is relatively small, but its climate can vary significantly from one region to another.
 Generally, you can expect cooler and more unpredictable weather in the Highlands and other mountainous areas.
 This guide provides an average overall, based around the capital city of Glasgow.

-Scotland Weather in January: If you plan to visit Scotland in January, you’ll want to bring plenty of warm winter clothing as this is the chilliest month of the year no matter where you’ll be.
+- Scotland Weather in January: If you plan to visit Scotland in January, you’ll want to bring plenty of warm winter clothing as this is the chilliest month of the year no matter where you’ll be.
 The average high temperature is 5°C but when wind gusts hit it can feel quite a bit colder.
 While it can snow, and it’s likely to in the mountainous areas, it’s often more of a damp cold with rain and possibly sideways winds.
 In the lowland areas near the sea, snow is less likely.
-Be sure to pack clothing that can be layered such as sweaters and thermal underwear, as well as an outer layer like a waterproof coat, along with wool socks, waterproof boots, hats and gloves.
-Scotland’s high latitude means short days, so you’ll want to plan according with an average of 8 hours of daylight this month.
+Be sure to pack clothing that can be layered such as sweaters and thermal underwear, as well as an outer layer like a waterproof coat, along with wool socks, waterproof boots, hats, and gloves.
+Scotland’s high latitude means short days, so you’ll want to plan accordingly with only an average of 8 hours of daylight this month.

 (Average Max Temperature: 5°C. Average Precipitation: 130mm.)